 In February 2011, our IG office became the second Clerk's office in the state of Florida to be awarded status as an Accredited Office of Inspector General by the Commission for Florida Law Enforcement Accreditation (CFA).
 The CFA requires re-accreditation every three years.

-After the mandatory onsite assessment was performed, the CFA approved our re-accreditation in February 2014.
-Most recently, the CFA once again provided official notification of our reaccredited status in February 2017.
+After the mandatory onsite assessments were performed, the CFA approved our re-accreditation in February 2014 and in February 2017.
+Most recently, the CFA once again provided official notification of our third successful reaccreditation in February 2020.
 Our office was commended for its continued diligence, professionalism, and commitment in maintaining this highest recognition among Florida’s Inspector General community.

 Being an accredited agency signifies that our work product meets or exceeds the highest professional investigative standards promulgated for Offices of Inspector General.
 The benefits of accreditation include improved agency transparency, enhanced consistency and quality of investigations, well-defined procedures, improved accountability, and statewide recognition that our office has achieved its accreditation status.